aleksanderkoder/VanityUI/README.md

 </p>

  # Ivory UI
- A library for easily creating efficient and beautiful graphical user interfaces for C++ applications.
+ A library for easy creation of efficient and beautiful graphical user interfaces for C++ applications.